Dichen-Li/Adaptive-Embodiment/README.md

 [//]: # (### One policy observation and URM/re RL actor-critic policies for each of the robots, and the student policy is the URMA model.
 It can be split into 3 steps.)

 #### 1. Data Collection
+To generate dataset for a robot, run the following command, which loads the most recent checkpoint in the directory and save datasets as `.h5` files in that folder.

-We first generate the input & output dataset from the teacher policy.
+[//]: # (We first generate a dataset from the teacher policy.
 The input data is suitable for URMA model, which includes joint description, joint state, foot description, foot state and general state.
 The output follows the normal action pattern.
-Replicate this process for each of the robots.
+Replicate this process for each of the robots.)

-To generate the dataset, run
+[//]: # (To generate the dataset, run)
 ```angular2html
 python scripts/rsl_rl/play_collect_data.py --task GenDog1
 ```